 “Having a mentor is a huge selling point for interns when they are deciding whether or not to join our program,” says McCormack.
 “It’s continually one of the top reasons why they love our program so much.
 It’s one of the most impactful things we do.”

-Just ask Wake Forest University senior Abby Merk, who was a part of PEAK6’s Trading Experience for Women last summer.
+Just ask PEAK6 Trading Associate and Poker Power Instructor Abby Merk, who was a part of PEAK6’s Trading Experience for Women.

 “Being mentored enhances the internship because it allows you to make connections and get your questions answered,” Merk says.
 “You are immersing yourself in PEAK6 education and culture.
 It gives you an accurate representation of the trading world.”